Ten Great Reasons To Tour The Berlin Wall In 2017

-The only reliable way to confirm the authenticity of a piece of the Wall is to ‘liberate’ it yourself from a remaining section, although be warned, removing any of the Berlin Wall is now a serious criminal offense.
+The only reliable way to confirm the authenticity of a piece of the Wall is to ‘liberate’ it yourself from a remaining section, although be warned, removing any of the Berlin Wall is now a serious criminal offence.

 In 2015, a football player for Hertha Berlin, Salomon Kalou, was threatened with a 10,000€ fine merely for posing with a hammer and chisel next to the Berlin Wall.

 The Present Relevance

 The undeniable reality of the Berlin Wall is that is worked.
 It served its purpose.
 In the months before its construction in 1961, thousands of East Germans fled to the West, with the complete encirclement of West Berlin the government managed to reduce that exodus to almost nothing, in comparison, for more than 28 years.